f18-os/file-transfer-begalvan/file-transfer-lab/README.md

         python3 fileClient.py

-    client will immediately send textfile.txt to server, server will receive up to 100 bytes at a time form socket and will write data to create new file
+    client will immediately send send_file.txt to server, server will receive up to 100 bytes at a time form socket and will write data to create new file

 To use files with proxy: